Fractionally Quantized Recurrence Detection Times in Monitored Quantum Many-Body Systems: Abstract

 \section{Abstract}

 Recurrence time quantifies the duration required for a physical system to return to its initial state, playing a pivotal role in understanding the predictability of complex systems.
 In quantum systems with subspace measurements, recurrence times are governed by Anandan-Aharonov phases, yielding fractionally quantized recurrence times.
-However, the fractional quantization phenomenon in interacting quantum systems remains poorly explored.
-Here, we address this gap by establishing universal lower and upper bounds for recurrence times in interacting spins.
+However, the fractional quantization phenomenon in interacting quantum systems remains unexplored.
+Here, we address this gap by establishing universal lower and upper bounds for recurrence times in interacting many-body spin systems.
 Notably, we investigate scenarios where these bounds are approached, shedding light on the speed of quantum processes under monitoring.
-In specific cases, our findings reveal that the complex many-body system can be effectively mapped onto a dynamical system with a single quasi-particle, leading to the discovery of integer quantized recurrence times.
-Our research yields a valuable link between recurrence times and the number of dark states in the system, thus providing a deeper understanding of the intricate interplay between quantum recurrence, measurements, and interaction effects.
+In specific cases, our findings reveal that the complex many-body system can be effectively mapped onto a dynamical system with a single quasi-particle, leading to integer-quantized recurrence times.
+Our work demonstrates a valuable link between recurrence times and the number of dark states in the system, thus providing a deeper understanding of the intricate interplay between Hilbert-space fragmentation, ergodicity breaking, measurements, and interaction effects.
+Finally, our findings have been implemented on an IBM quantum computer, revealing resonances and fractional quantization in agreement with theoretical predictions.
+This demonstrates the resilience of non-equilibrium topological fractional quantization to noise and highlights its potential use for benchmarking quantum devices and probing dark states.